ecyshor/nicu.dev/content/posts/2020-07-07-scala-exception-handling.md

   - software
 socialImage: /media/autodraw 7_7_2020.png
 ---
-### Downside
-Gonna start with the bad side of things in scala.
-No union types for now so until we have scala 3 having a proper error handling system is still more verbose than wanted but it's still worthed
 Error handling in java has always been a pain.
 The unexpected was always ignored.
 Unfortunately this leaked into scala as well.
-Exception suck, they're hard to undestand and hard to follow, they propagate silently and especially in a future context too many things can go wrong.
+Exception suck, they're hard to understand and hard to follow, they propagate silently and especially in a future context too many things can go wrong.
 The examples I use will be using cats with `EitherT` but can be done in vanilla scala as well if you hate life.

 ### Handle failures in scala